-Join us to mark the launch of our new book co-written with Professor Tony Travers, ‘London’s Mayor at 20: Governing a global city in the 21st century’.
+We hosted a launch event to celebrate the publication of our new book, ‘London’s Mayor at 20: Governing a global city in the 21st century’, co-written with Professor Tony Travers.

-At a time of great uncertainty for the future of the mayoralty, its autonomy, and its relationship with central government, both the book and this event will look at how the role of Mayor of London has evolved over its 20-year lifespan, and where it might go next.
+Both the book and this event explored at how the role of Mayor of London has evolved over its 20-year lifespan, and where it might go next, at a time of great uncertainty for the future of the mayoralty, its autonomy, and its relationship with central government.

-Introduced by Centre for London’s Jack Brown, and chaired by Professor Tony Travers, our speakerswill discuss the successes and challenges of London’s mayoralty to date, and what might come next for the capital, its people, and its governance.
+Introduced by Centre for London’s Jack Brown, and chaired by Professor Tony Travers, our speakers discussed the successes and challenges of London’s mayoralty to date, and what might come next for the capital, its people, and its governance.

 - Introduction: Jack Brown, Research Manager, Centre for London